eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 * Router

 ### Software

+* PuTTY
+* Tera Term

+To connect to the board via serial/SSH you will need a client like Putty or TeraTerm.

 [//]: # (For getting a tilt/orientation vector you would need to do a bit of trigonometry on the accelerometer data and that is not shown here.)